Matt Pike

-Matthew Lance Pike (born June 3, 1972) is an American musician best known as the guitarist of stoner/doom metal band Sleep and the vocalist and guitarist of High on Fire.
+Matthew Lance Pike (born June 3, 1972) is an American musician best known as the former guitarist of stoner/doom metal band Sleep and the current vocalist and guitarist of High on Fire.
 With High on Fire, Pike won the 2019 Grammy Award for Best Metal Performance for the song "Electric Messiah".

 Early life

 Pike was born in Southfield, Michigan.
 He moved to California after spending time in military school while living with his mother in Golden, Colorado.
 Arriving in San Jose, he realized the hardcore punk and heavy metal scenes were more active than the ones in Colorado.
 He made friends, attended shows, and eventually joined the sludge metal band Asbestosdeath.
 When playing around the Bay Area they developed a much heavier and slower sound more akin to doom metal.
 The quartet soon gained a following and changed their name to Sleep.